AI-NVR Mobile Application User Guide#

 The mobile app is distributed by NVIDIA through the Google Play Store.

 The mobile app has two launcher entry points.
 One is for direct access to the AI-NVR device, and one is for remote access to the device through the cloud.
 Open the app to launch the first-time provisioning process.
+Remote access to the device through the cloud is not available in this release.

-Direct device access
+Direct device access#

 The device is accessed directly from the mobile app using device IP address.
 Device access will be based on <device ip>:port rather than through the cloud endpoint.
 You will be presented with a dialog window to enter the IP address of the device.